bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has multiple HTML files stored on a server.
+The server then only serves one version of HTML based on the screen size and resolution of the user's device.
+A fully responsive website uses only one HTML file with media queries included.
+The media queries dynamically change how the HTML is rendered based on the user's screen size and resolution.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means designing the HTML/CSS to be optimized for mobile devices, and the CSS general styles are pointed at the phone.
+The developer then uses min-width media queries to adjust the HTML/CSS for larger screens to layer on complexity as the screen size grows to desktop views.
+Desktop first works in the opposite way.
+Desktop first websites are designed to be optimized for desktops, and the CSS general styles are pointed at the desktop.
+The developer then uses max-width media queries to adjust the HTML/CSS for smaller screens to layer on complexity as the screen size shrinks to mobile view.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+font-size: 62.5% in the HTML tag allows the developer to convert rem units by the power of 10 instead of 16.
+0.625 * 16 = 10

 4. How would you describe preprocessing to someone new to CSS?

+It's a more robust syntax for CSS written in a different language.
+That language is then compiled into normal CSS.
+Preprocessors can speed up productivity and reduce errors in CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nested At-Rules and Bubbling are my favorite concepts in preprocessing because it substantially reduces the number of lines of code and leads to more DRY code.
+The syntax for Escaping gives me a little trouble as I'm not used to it, and it requires several unique characters in a specific order for it to work properly.
+Though, the concept itself makes sense to me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.